-- Mortality from unintentional injuries and adverse effects has increased substantially in ENC (29% over 10 years).
-In 1999, ENC was 5% greater than RNC.
-In 2008, ENC is 4% less than RNC, suggesting a regional disparity that favors the ENC region. - The age-adjusted mortality 10-year trend lines also suggest a regional disparity that favors ENC.
-The ENC rate is 6% less than the RNC rate in 2008.
-The ENC rate has increased 20% over 10 years.
-All trends are higher than the Healthy People 2010 projected goal of less than 17.5 deaths per 100,000. - The non-White male rates continue to decrease at a greater rate (39%) than other demographic groups and convergence with White female and non-White female rates is suggested in the future.
-The White male rate is now the highest rate of all demographic groups and has increased 32% over 10 years.
-White females had the greatest rate of increase (90%) over 10 years. - Non-White rates have decreased by 31% over 10 years, whereas white rates have increased 52%, causing these two rates to diverge significantly.
-In 2008, the non-White rate is 35% less than the White rate. - The racial disparity associated with deaths from unintentional injuries has decreased by 304% between 1999 and 2008, eliminating the unfavorable disparity in relation to Whites, and favoring non-Whites.
+- Mortality from unintentional injuries and adverse effects has increased substantially in ENC (38% over 10 years).
+The ENC rate trend is almost identical to the RNC and NC trends. - The age-adjusted mortality 10-year trend lines suggest a regional disparity that favors ENC.
+The ENC rate is 3% less than the RNC rate in 2009.
+The ENC rate has increased 28% over 10 years.
+All trends are higher than the Healthy People 2010 projected goal of less than 17.5 deaths per 100,000. - The non-White male rates continue to decrease at a greater rate (30%) than other demographic groups and convergence with White female and non-White female rates is suggested in the future.
+The White male rate is now the highest rate of all demographic groups and has increased 47% over 10 years.
+White females had the greatest rate of increase (97%) over 10 years. - Non-White rates have decreased by 27% over 10 years, whereas white rates have increased 63%, causing these two rates to diverge significantly.
+In 2009, the non-White rate is 37% less than the White rate. - The racial disparity associated with deaths from unintentional injuries favors non-Whites.

 Figure 6.6 i.
-All Other Unintentional Injuries and Adverse Effects: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2008 with projections to 2020
+All Other Unintentional Injuries and Adverse Effects: Trends in mortality rates for ENC29, RNC71, and NC, 1979-2009 with projections to 2020

 Figure 6.6 ii.
-All Other Unintentional Injuries and Adverse Effects: Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US, 1979-2008 with projections to 2020
+All Other Unintentional Injuries and Adverse Effects: Trends in age-adjusted mortality rates for ENC29, RNC71, NC, and US, 1979-2009 with projections to 2020

 Figure 6.6 iii.
-All Other Unintentional Injuries and Adverse Effects: Trends in age-adjusted mortality rates by race and gender for ENC29, 1979-2008 with projections to 2020
+All Other Unintentional Injuries and Adverse Effects: Trends in age-adjusted mortality rates by race and gender for ENC29, 1979-2009 with projections to 2020

 Figure 6.6 iv.
-All Other Unintentional Injuries and Adverse Effects: Trends in age-adjusted mortality rates by race for ENC29, 1979-2008 with projections to 2020
+All Other Unintentional Injuries and Adverse Effects: Trends in age-adjusted mortality rates by race for ENC29, 1979-2009 with projections to 2020

 Figure 6.6 v.
-All Other Unintentional Injuries and Adverse Effects: Measuring disparity in age-adjusted mortality rates by race for ENC29, 1979-2008 with projections to 2020
+All Other Unintentional Injuries and Adverse Effects: Measuring disparity in age-adjusted mortality rates by race for ENC29, 1979-2009 with projections to 2020